dingfengshi/tridetplus/README.md

 ### The VideoMAEv2 feature on HACS dataset
 The pre-extracted features can be downloaded from this [Link](https://pan.baidu.com/s/1TFcKiFONAu9rKiavKj4Q_w?pwd=fqsy) (Password: fqsy).
 They are extracted with window size 16 and stride 8.

-**Note**: Due to the large number of videos, it takes about a week to use 12 V100 GPUs.
+**Note**: Due to the large number of videos, it takes about a week to use 12 V100 GPUs to extract the features.
 To reduce extraction time, we used the VideoMAEv2 with half-precision weights to extract **some** features (obtained float16 features).
 Please convert the features to float32 when using:

 ```
 feats = np.load(feature_path).astype(np.float32)